sorbet/sorbet/compiler/README.md

 These Ruby file tests live in `test/testdata/`.

 Thus, it's very important to **print things** in tests.
-If a test doesn't print anything, then both the interpretted and compiled output will be empty and the test will pass even if the compiler did something completely wrong.
+If a test doesn't print anything, then both the interpreted and compiled output will be empty and the test will pass even if the compiler did something completely wrong.

 ### Verifying LLVM IR